MicrosoftDocs/appcenter-docs/docs/diagnostics/Android-NDK.md

 [!INCLUDE [unsymbolicated crashes](includes/unsymbolicated-crashes.md)]

 > [!NOTE]
-> App Center doesn't support symbolication of frames which comes from system libraries.
+> App Center doesn't support symbolication of frames which come from system libraries.
 > Given the high fragmentation of system binaries for Android and other platforms – which might be different on any given device/OS version combination – App Center does not provide symbols itself for system binaries and automatically skips frames from system binaries in symbolication.

 [!INCLUDE [generate breakpad symbols payload](includes/generate-breakpad-symbols-payload.md)]